sachin2712/finance/README.md

         meteor npm install

 Step 2: Run below command into your root folder of our app, this will generate a zip folder in output folder
+        (if there is already an output folder then delete it before hitting below command).

         meteor build ./../output